 Once in effect, this International Code of Conduct on Arms Transfers would prevent undemocratic governments from building sophisticated arsenals.
-Governments which systematically abuse internationally recognized human rights through practices such as receive military training.
+Governments which systematically abuse internationally recognized human rights through practices such as torture or arbitrary executions would not receive military training.
 Countries who commit genocide would not be able to buy munitions.
 Governments engaged in armed aggression against other countries or peoples could not buy missiles.
 States that support terrorism would be prevented from acquiring weapons.
 In addition, all nations would be required to report their arms purchases to the United Nations.
 This Code of Conduct would undeniably promote global peace and security, and protect human rights.